J. Kevin Foskett, PhD

 2010 Jane M. Glick Graduate Student Teaching Award, Univ Pennsylvania

 2011-2021 MERIT AWARD, National Inst.
 General Medical Sciences, NIH

 2013 Stanley N. Cohen Biomedical Research Award, Univ Pennsylvania

 2013-present Fellow, American Association for the Advancement of Science (AAAS)

 American Association for the Advancement of Science

+The Foskett lab is interested, most generally, in membrane transport and cell signaling.
 The techniques we employ in the lab span the spectrum from biophysical to molecular.
 Biochemical and molecular tools are used within the context of physiological measurement, with the goal to understand how molecular behavior results in complex cell physiological processes in normal and disease states.
 We employ electrophysiology, including single ion channel patch clamping and two-electrode voltage clamping; digital low light-level fluorescence imaging microscopy of single living cells; micro-injection; yeast 2-hybrid system to examine and discover protein interactions; recombinant protein expression; molecular biology; and biochemistry.

 Click here for a full list of publications.

 (searches the National Library of Medicine's PubMed database.)